sandialabs/coek/lib/libcoek/doc/components_elementary.rst

                     value(3).
                     within(coek::Integers);

-These methods can be passed scalar values as well as COEK expressions that are mutable constant values.
+These methods can be passed scalar values as well as Coek expressions that are mutable constant values.
 For example:

 .. code:: C++